 This course reviews the general principles of pharmacology and quality use of medicines.
-It specifically reviews the pharmacokinetics and pharmacodynamics providing students with a clear basis to understand the process by which a drug enters, is absorbed and impacts the intended site of action, drug metabolism and excretion.
+It specifically reviews pharmacokinetics and pharmacodynamics; providing students with a clear basis to understand the process by which a drug enters, is absorbed and impacts the intended site of action, drug metabolism and excretion.
 This course provides students with knowledge of this process on specific populations.
 Principles of anaesthesia are covered with emphasis on safe and effective administration of local anaesthesia in a clinical setting.

 This course reviews the general principles of dermatology with specific emphasis placed upon the implications of dermatological conditions of the lower limbs.
 This course extends students' knowledge of basic pharmacology emphasising clinically relevant pharmacology and its integration with podiatric dermatology and microbiology.

 - Semester 1 - 2020